 - Combine the ground beef, egg, and spices in a medium bowl.
 Using your hands, thoroughly mix the ingredients together.

-- Add the 2 Tbsp. of coconut flour to the mixture and mix with your hands.
+- Add 1 Tbsp. of coconut flour to the mixture and mix with your hands.

 - Divide the meat into fourths and shape into patties, make your thumb indent, then place in the fridge.